heresgitjohnny/PaperTrail/README.md

 # 🧾 Paper Trail

 A serverless, mobile-friendly receipt tracker built on AWS.
-Take a photo of a receipt, and it turns itself into a categorized expense, ready for a CSV report at month-end or financial year-end.
+Take a photo of a receipt (or upload any file type), and it turns itself into a categorized expense, ready for a CSV report at month-end or financial year-end.

 Built as part of the AWS Weekend Productivity Challenge.